+Resources.
 There are no required textbook.
-We may read some journal articles which will be available in ICON.
-One short book I will reference is The Elements of Data Analytic Style - A guide for people who want to analyze data by Jeff Leek.
+A few reference books are listed below.
+We may also read some journal articles which will be available in ICON.

+- The Elements of Data Analytic Style A guide for people who want to analyze data by Jeff Leek. - Communicating with Data: The Art of Writing for Data Science (1st Edition) by Deborah Nolan and Sara Stoudt (accessible through www.lib.uiowa.edu).